Mosiacsoft/mu-pipelines-doc/docs/ingest-command/ingestCSV.md

 ### **Related Commands**

-- **destinationCSV**: For writing data back into a CSV file.
+- **DestinationCSV**: For writing data back into a CSV file.
 - **TransformSQL**: For transforming the data after reading it.

 ---

 ### **Conclusion**

-The **CSVRead** is a flexible and configurable way to read CSV files into your pipeline, allowing for custom delimiters, quotes, and handling of headers.
+The **IngestCSV** is a flexible and configurable way to read CSV files into your pipeline, allowing for custom delimiters, quotes, and handling of headers.